How Do I Set Up a Virtual Reality Lab?

 One last factor to consider is that you may need a neutral environment free of biases influencing experimental results, for example an environment that is noticeably hot or cold, noisy, or in other ways affects a participant’s state of mind.

-1. Equipment Needed
+6. Equipment Needed

 Next we will go over the hardware that you will need.
 We will cover the basics first, and then go into a few more advanced setups.
 For help in acquiring off the shelf, pre-configured Virtual Reality systems contact sales@worldviz.com

-• Projector or large screen to see the experiment live
+-Projector or large screen to see the experiment live

-• Accessories such as gloves, trackers for body parts
+-Accessories such as gloves, trackers for body parts

-• Speakers and sound
+-Speakers and sound

-1. VR Headsets
+7. VR Headsets

-1. 3D Projection
+8. 3D Projection

-When one thinks of a Virtual Reality display, the first thing they may think of is a VR Headset (such as the HP Reverb Omnicept).
+When one thinks of a Virtual Reality display, the first thing they may think of is a VR Headset (such as the Vive Pro).
 However, there are many benefits to using a 3D projection setup.
 If you are going to be using a larger group of individuals a 3D projection based setup would allow for many users to experience an immersive simulation just wearing 3D shutter glasses.
 For an even more immersive projection experience, you can have the main user’s viewpoint tracked using a system like our PPT tracking that will then update the viewpoint based on where a user is located.
 For the rest of the users to see the correct perspective, they would have to be positioned fairly close to the user that is being tracked.

 A 3D projection system usually consists of a number of projectors that range from business class to cinema grade.
 Economical solutions use ultra short throw projectors (or lenses) since this allows to front project the image onto the screen or wall without having participants cast shadows.
 They also require a smaller footprint compared to rear projections setups.
 Aside from the projectors one or multiple rendering computers that support Quad buffering (i.e. using an Nvidia Quadro card), 3D glasses (and an emitter for certain shutter glasses), an input device (such as a wand or controller) and possibly some kind of tracking system if you want to have the viewpoint updated to the user’s position are typically part of the system.